panva/node/doc/api/webcrypto.md

 [^1]: An experimental implementation of Ed448 and X448 algorithms from
     [Secure Curves in the Web Cryptography API][] as of 21 October 2024

+[^2]: An experimental implementation of
+    [Modern Algorithms in the Web Cryptography API][] as of 8 January 2025

 [JSON Web Key]: https://tools.ietf.org/html/rfc7517
 [Key usages]: #cryptokeyusages
+[Modern Algorithms in the Web Cryptography API]: https://twiss.github.io/webcrypto-modern-algos/
 [NIST SP 800-38D]: https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf
 [RFC 4122]: https://www.rfc-editor.org/rfc/rfc4122.txt
 [Secure Curves in the Web Cryptography API]: https://wicg.github.io/webcrypto-secure-curves/